More Blog Posts

 Before you begin: Have your EIN and company name ready

 Have your EIN and legal company name ready before you start.
-Make sure to use the legal company name that is listed on your EIN and that matches the name of the company sending out text messages.
+Make sure to use the legal company name that is listed on your EIN, and ensure that name matches the name of the company sending out text messages.
 This is especially important for businesses with affiliate or child companies.

 If your business is registered in Canada or you don’t yet have an EIN, let us know and our support team can help!